wp-plugins/ifs-seo-simple/readme.txt

 No special requirements for upgrades.

 == Changelog ==

+= 1.6 =
+* Adding support for IFS post types.
+Does not affect public version.
+* Changed 'tested up to 4.1.1'.

 = 1.52 =
 * No change, Just changed 'tested up to 4.0'.